 The results of our empirical investigation lend support to our theoretical predictions as follows.
 First, we document empirically that as a project advances and the probability of eventual success increases, investment flows are increasing.
 We show that at the same time, the returns of the projects are decreasing over the investment cycle.
-Taken together, these two observations imply that learning about the eventual prospect of a project are sufficiently concentrated at the beginning.
-In our model specification this means that the parameter λ of the Pareto distribution must be sufficiently high.
+Taken together, these two observations imply that learning about the eventual prospect of a project are largely concentrated at the beginning of the investment cycle.
 Second, our evidence shows that initially, investors seem to have little screening ability about the eventual probability of success, but they seem to hold some information about the final value of the project in the event of a successful completion.
 We show that as the project advances, in many cases investors get information that leads to a change in the estimated failure risk or exit value of the project, as inferred from the dynamics of the project valuation.
 Moreover, such information updates lead investors to adjust the investment path optimally: the subsequent investment flow as well as the size of each round and the number of subsequent rounds react in the way predicted by our model.
-Consistent with our model, we find that investors also receive updates over the course of the investment cycle that allow them to better estimate the final value.
+Consistent with our model, we find that investors receive updates over the course of the investment cycle that allow them to better estimate the final value.
 These updates again give rise to a change in the investment flow and the number and size of subsequent rounds that is consistent with the pattern predicted by our model.
 Third, we show that the design of financing rounds follows the optimal pattern predicted by our model: the investment size and the investment flow is increasing from one round to the next, and projects with a high initial estimate of the final value or an optimistic appraisal of the probability to succeed will use less rounds than less valuable or more risky projects.